Boolean Network

 Returns:

-• dict: A dictionary containing:
+• dict[str:Variant]: A dictionary containing:

 • NumberOfAttractors (int): Total number of unique attractors.

-• STGDict (dict, only returned if RETURN_DICTF==True): The state transition graph as dictionary, with each state represented by its decimal representation.
+• STG (dict[int:int]): The state transition graph as dictionary, with each state represented by its decimal representation.

 get_derrida_value(nsim: int = 1000, EXACT: bool = False, *, rng=None) float[source]